Atique975/Bitcoin-Price-Prediction/README.md

 ## Dataset Information
 ### Columns:
-Date - The date of the recorded Bitcoin price (YYYY-MM-DD format).
+Date - The date of the recorded Bitcoin price (MM-DD-YYYY format).
 Price - The closing price of Bitcoin on the corresponding date.
 Format: CSV file with daily price data.